Imaging Innovations

 Other models shine in specific tasks:

-- GANs (Generative Adversarial Networks): These actually create images.
-They’re used to generate synthetic data and train other models more effectively—basically the deepfake artist’s toolkit (use responsibly, people).
+• GANs, or Generative Adversarial Networks, actually create images.
+They’re the tool of choice for generating synthetic data and training other models more effectively, basically the deepfake artist’s toolkit.
+Use responsibly, people.

 Pro Tip: If your AI model is underperforming, try supplementing training data with high-quality GAN-generated samples.
 It’s like cross-training for algorithms.